 Welcome to FMC Pocatello, Idaho

-From 1949 until 2001, FMC Corporation operated the world’s largest elemental phosphorus plant in Power County, ID, just outside Pocatello.
-Since the plant’s closure, FMC has worked with the U.S. Environmental Protection Agency (EPA), the State of Idaho, and the Shoshone-Bannock Tribes to develop a proposed cleanup plan for the property that is environmentally protective and that ensures the health and safety of both workers and the general public.
+Since the plant’s closure, FMC has worked with the U.S. Environmental Protection Agency (EPA), the State of Idaho, and the Shoshone-Bannock Tribes to develop a cleanup plan for the property that is environmentally protective and ensures the health and safety of both workers and the general public.

 About the FMC Pocatello, Idaho website